ISs25u/vector3/README.md

 2. Create vectors with `vector3(x, y, z)` ;
 3. See available methods below

-All functions except `set` create __new vectors__ so that the original vector is not modified.
-All the functions (except `set` which return the modified vector) return the new vector so that operations can be chained easily.
+All functions create __new vectors__ so that the original vector is not modified.
+All the functions return the new vector so that operations can be chained easily.

 *Example:*
 ```lua